 SPRY vs. Raintree

-What that enterprise positioning means for small and mid-size PT clinics:
+What that means for outpatient PT clinics:

 How SPRY is different: